FanatiQS/VerbalEyes-Scroll-Controller/README.md

 The scroll controller is configured from a computer by connecting to it over USB and either using the [bash script](./tools/configure_bash), the [web interface](./tools/configure_web) or manually sending data to it (instructions for manually reading and writing over serial [here](./tools/configure_bash/README.md#manual-configuration)).

 ### Build
-This project requires wiring up the hardware and flashing the custom firmware.
+This project requires wiring up the hardware and flashing the firmware.

 #### Components
 * 1x Wemos D1 Mini